 Conclusion

 Understanding Short-Term Capital Gains (STCG)tax is essential for anyone involved in property sales, especially when considering the loan against property option.
-By knowing how to calculate property gain tax, the tax rates, and exemptions available, property owners can make informed decisions that minimize their tax burden.
+By knowing how to calculate property gain tax, the tax rates, and exemptions available, property owners can make informed decisions that minimise their tax burden.
 For those considering a loan against property, understanding the tax implications is crucial, as the proceeds from property sales used for loan repayment may also influence the overall financial strategy.
-It is important to keep track of changes in tax laws, carefully calculate your holding period, and ensure that eligible deductions and exemptions are applied to optimize tax savings.
+It is important to keep track of changes in tax laws, carefully calculate your holding period, and ensure that eligible deductions and exemptions are applied to optimise tax savings.